felipearaujolima/Image-Analysis-Course/src/c_functions/c_functions/README.md

 Given the memory for the pixels, this function allocs memory and values for the struct image.

 ### *(function)* ReadPngImageAux
 This function uses the libpng strategy of reading png's images.
-The main goal of this image, is to read and have the row_pointers (pointers for each row of pixels in the image)
+The main goal of this function, is to read and have the row_pointers (pointers for each row of pixels in the image), for the input image.

 ### *(function)* ReadImage
 ReadImage is one of the most important function in this library.
 First we get the row_pointers out of the ReadPngImageAux, then we get some infos about the image, such as height, color_type an depth, which is then used to create the image.
 Then, we have the major block code in the function: